 - 9 butter or iceberg lettuce leaves (for wrapping)

-Calories are per veggie burger patty and do not contain any toppings or hamburger buns.
+- The nutritional information provided is for each veggie burger patty and does not contain any toppings or hamburger buns.

 - Other Cooking Methods: Place the burgers on a baking sheet in a 375°F oven for 20 minutes, flipping half-way through, or cook them in a cast iron skillet on the stove over medium heat for 10 minutes per side.

 - Gluten free breadcrumbs can be substituted for the crushed rice chex cereal.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.